 The vast majority of Banff’s visitors spend their days skiing and snowboarding, so the town can be relatively quiet.
 There are several museums in town which operate throughout the winter and we can recommend the Whyte Museum of the Canadian Rockies and the Luxton Museum for learning about the First Nations of North America.

 Winter in Banff means days spent enjoying the great outdoors, with activities like snowshoeing, dogsledding and ice skating.
 Don't miss the views of the Rockies from the Banff Gondola, the snowy hike to the top of Tunnel Mountain and skating on Banff’s outdoor rink after dark, warmed by log fires burning next to the ice.

-Suggested Banff itinerary
+Suggested itineraries featuring Banff

 This sample itinerary will give you an idea of what is possible when you travel in Banff, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Our specialists seek out authentic ways to get to know the places that could feature in your trip.
 These activities reflect some of the experiences they've most enjoyed while visiting Banff, and which use the best local guides.

 Get off the beaten track on a snowshoe adventure at the Continental Divide, hiking through the peaceful wilderness with your guide and making maple taffy on a secluded frozen lake.

 Strap ice cleats to your boots and experience the ancient rock, frozen waterfalls and snowy woodland trails of Johnston Canyon on a guided ice walk.